jpita/api-test-and-bot-in-go/README.md

 I built a telegram bot that allows us to get the free taxis and book a taxi.

-The booking part, similarly to the API test, is not working due to issues with the API.

-In order to put the bot running, you need to run the following commands from the `goTest` folder:
+In order to put the bot running, you need to run the following commands from the root folder:

 `go build .`

 and

-`./goTest`
+`./api-test-and-bot-in-go`

 Then you need to open telegram on your phone or browser and search for the bot named `bookTaxiPita_bot`.

-You can use the `/help` message to get the available commands.
+You can use the `/help` command to get the available commands.

 Right now the implemented commands are: